MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-jboss-eap-webapp-authorization-group-entra-id.md

 ms.custom: devx-track-java, devx-track-extended-java
 ---

-# Enable your Java Jboss EAP web app to sign in users and restrict access to pages using security groups and groups claims with the Microsoft identity platform
+# Enable your Java JBoss EAP web app to sign in users and restrict access to pages using security groups and groups claims with the Microsoft identity platform

-This article demonstrates how to create a Java Jboss EAP web app that signs in users with [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java) and restricts access to pages based on Microsoft Entra ID security group membership.
+This article demonstrates how to create a Java JBoss EAP web app that signs in users with [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java) and restricts access to pages based on Microsoft Entra ID security group membership.

 :::image type="content" source="./media/topology.png" alt-text="Overview":::